junkafarian/karldocs/entry_points.rst

 When the :ref:`feature-persistence` layer is initialised, if there is no data structure found in the ZODB instance KARL will bootstrap default data by looking up utilities implementing marker interfaces.

+``karl.bootstrap.interfaces.IBootstrapper``
+        If a utility is registered with this interface, it is used to control populating the database.
+If the desired application structure differs significantly to the KARL defaults, you will likely want to implement this utility.
+Unless this utility is registered / found, KARL will default to initialise the database using
+        ``karl.bootstrap.bootstrap.populate``.

 ``karl.bootstrap.interfaces.IInitialData``
         By default KARL uses this to populate a number of example users and the groups they belong to.